highlevellayout/HLL-standards/HLLDev/v0/FIELDS/link.md

-# TEXT
+# LINK
-The text field displays a string on screen.
+The link field displays a string on screen.
 The parameters are:
 * x - int
 * y - int
 * text - string